 The Team at Craighead Beringia South

-Derek is the founder and president of Craighead Beringia South (CBS).
-Derek received his B.A. and M.S. degrees in wildlife biology from the University of Montana.
-For more than a decade, he worked in Alaska as a supervisor for the Naval Arctic Research Laboratories’ Animal Research facility in Barrow, Alaska, and as a regional biologist for the Alaska Department of Fish and Game.
+Derek is the founder and president of Craighead Beringia South.
+He received his BA and MS degrees in wildlife biology from the University of Montana.
+For more than a decade, he worked in Alaska as a supervisor for the Naval Arctic Research Laboratories’ Animal Research facility in Barrow, and as a regional biologist for the Alaska Department of Fish and Game.
 He returned to Montana as director of the Wildlife-Wildlands Institute.
 Derek is presently serving on the board of The Peregrine Fund.
 In addition to his professional accomplishments, Derek is an ardent hiker, fly-fisherman, lifelong falconer and an experienced bush pilot.
 Derek and his wife, Sophie, have two children, Scotty and Sage, and a houseful of pets.

-Bryan was born and raised just outside of Chicago and moved to Wisconsin to attend the University of Wisconsin – Stevens Point, where he began his interest in studying birds.
+Bryan was born and raised just outside of Chicago and moved to Wisconsin to attend the University of Wisconsin – Stevens Point, where he became interested in studying birds.
 While obtaining his undergraduate degree in Biology, he was always either researching raptors or fishing.
-After finishing, he and his wife, Emily, moved to Jackson Hole where began volunteering with Craighead Beringia South finding raptor and raven nests and assisting with Red-tailed Hawk trapping for the satellite migration study.
-He then obtained his Master's degree from Arkansas State University studying the raven population of Jackson Hole.
-He is currently the Avian Program Director heading up golden eagle, bald eagle, red-tail hawk, raven, sage-grouse and osprey studies with cooperating agencies.
-He enjoys BBQing, bluegrass, hunting, birding, fishing and officiating marriages.
+After finishing, he and his wife, Emily, moved to Jackson Hole where he began volunteering with Craighead Beringia South: Bryan started out helping to find raptor and raven nests and assisted with Red-tailed Hawk trapping for the satellite migration study.
+He then obtained his Master's degree from Arkansas State University, studying the raven population of Jackson Hole.
+He is currently the Avian Program Director and heads up Golden Eagle, Bald Eagle, Red-tail Hawk, Raven, Sage-Grouse and Osprey studies with cooperating agencies.
+He enjoys BBQing, bluegrass, hunting, birding, fishing, and officiating marriages.